tareqanwar/cv/README.md

 ### Other Skills

 *   Great experience in OOP.
 Used OOP in C++, Java, JS & PHP.
 *   Good at Linux.
 Built my own RaspberryPI server and media station.
-Also use WSL in Windows 10 for almost all development work.
+Also use WSL in Windows 10 for almost all personal development work.
 *   Problem solving skills.
 I was known to my collages for finding solutions for complex problems.
 *   I can work independently.
 That's how I worked in my last job.
 I just reported back to my project manager after completing a task.
 *   Can work as a team as well.
 I have worked on many projects with other team members when I was in school.
 *   I am flexible and able to adapt to changes.
 *   I am great at using Git.
-*   Good understanding of webpack, Docker, Travis CI.
+*   Good understanding of Docker, K8 and various CIs.

 ## Education